THE CHALLENGE OF PARADISE

 Even if some choose to disbelieve in any higher power, Nature nevertheless does exist, and the question automatically presents itself: is the imagination of man superior to the reality of Nature?

 Some try to prove their own imaginations are better than real life by insisting to me that I should accept that most of reality is ugly.
 Curiously, humans, more often than not, point to their own constructs as proof that life is ugly, forgetting that they themselves were responsible for building their own constructs.
-I do not see men condemning crystalline structures in geology, or plunging waterfalls, or snowcapped mountains for their ugliness very often.
+I do not see men condemning crystalline structures in geology, or colorful wildflowers, or formidable tigers for their ugliness very often.
 No, they usually condemn themselves and their works, which proves not the ugliness of a higher power or Nature, but rather of human laziness chosen of our free will.
 Thus, we have learned that the clay of reality can be molded into ugly shapes, or beautiful ones, but men are often, if not always, responsible for their own ugly works.

 History vindicates the view that, in the end, those who contribute most to actual progress are those who immerse themselves deeply in reality, changing crude understandings of patterns to elegant understandings, for nature is astonishingly elegant, in the way she builds crystals, flows rivers, and designs trees.
 Ideally, science--a word derived from a root word meaning 'knowledge'-- would be the best subject for helping us appreciate these patterns.
 Alas, few students in school today are taught the profound beauty inherent in the designs of nature in either math or science.
 As a result, the majority miss the fundamental spiritual challenges embedded in reality to encourage growth.
 Three areas mandatory for survival present direct opportunities for growth: food, shelter, and relationships.
 In these areas, we can choose to look beneath the surface, finding the natural harmony that enables ideals of form, function, and fun, or dismiss all our chances, leading to pervasive suffering.